winonecheng/restaurant-review-system/README.md

 - Query Parameters:
   - `cuisine_type`: Filter by cuisine type (e.g., Italian, Chinese)
   - `sort_by_score`: Set to any value to sort by average score
-  - `search`: Search restaurants by name or address

 #### Get a specific restaurant
 - **GET** `/api/restaurants/{id}/`